stoneintellosec/Deploy_Email_Rules/DL_Policies/dlrules_readme.md

 3. Retrieves their distribution groups.
 4. Creates inbox rules for each group if they don’t already exist.
 5. Handles errors gracefully without stopping the batch process.
+6. Created a log with time stamp named datetime_batchdlrulelog.txt
 ---

 ## Usage